agoric-labs/xsnap-pub/xsnap/documentation/lockdown.md

 The experimental `purify` function checks the immutability of the passed object.

 - The `purify` function checks the passed object, then checks its prototypes and all its properties.
+- The `purify` function traverses objects breadth first.
+The prototype of an object, if any, is treated like the first property of the object.
 - The `purify` function does not use standard internal methods so JS code is never executed while checking.
 - The `purify` function returns a string: a `'\n'` separated list of all mutable property paths, or the empty string if all properties are immutable.